Jarmila Wolfe: 2009: First major appearance

 Gajdošová started the year at the Brisbane International losing in a tight second round to eventual champion Victoria Azarenka.
-In the Sydney International she again lost in the second round to eventual champion Elena Dementieva.
-At the Australian Open, Gajdošová lost a tight three-setter to Virginie Razzano making it her fourth straight first round loss at the first Grand Slam of the year.
+In the Sydney International, she again lost in the second round to eventual champion Elena Dementieva.
+At the Australian Open, Gajdošová lost a tight three-setter to Virginie Razzano making it her fourth straight first-round loss at the first major of the year.
 She then married Sam Groth, taking his name from February onwards.

-At the 2009 Indian Wells tournament, she played in the qualifying winning her first match and losing her final qualifying match, resulting in a slight rise in the rankings.
-At Roland Garros, Groth defeated French wildcard Kinnie Laisné 6–4, 6–3 and Mariana Duque Marino 6–2, 7–6.
+At the 2009 Indian Wells tournament, she played in the qualifying winning her first and losing her final qualifying match, resulting in a slight rise in the rankings.
+At Roland Garros, Groth defeated French wildcard Kinnie Laisné and Mariana Duque Marino.
 She then lost to fifth seed Jelena Janković in the third round, 1–6, 1–6.

-At Wimbledon, in the first round, Groth defeated Lucie Šafářová 6–3, 3–6, 6–3, and then lost to second seed Serena Williams 2–6, 1–6.
-After solid performances at both Roland Garros and Wimbledon Groth received a career-high singles ranking of No. 57.
+At Wimbledon, Groth defeated Lucie Šafářová in the first round and then lost to second seed Serena Williams 2–6, 1–6.
+After solid performances at both Roland Garros and Wimbledon, Groth booked a career-high singles ranking of No. 57.

 She was then out of action with an ankle injury until returning to the tour in 2010 as a fully fledged Australian player available for Fed Cup Team selection, after being granted Australian citizenship on 23 November 2009.